What is the mission of the Office of Discrimination and Harassment?

 In accordance with our policies, the Office of Discrimination and Harassment is charged with investigating allegations of violations of the UCCS Policy on Discrimination and Harassment, the University Policy on Sexual Harassment and the University Policy on Conflict of Interest in Cases of Amorous Relationships.
 Additionally we provide information about discrimination and harassment and information about the above-mentioned policies and procedures, and we also provide educational workshops for the campus community.

 The Office of Discrimination and Harassment is available to assist anyone in the campus community who believes s/he has been discriminated against or harassed by an employee of the University, based upon race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, or veteran status.

 What are protected classes?

-The protected classes include race, color, national origin, sex, pregnancy, age, disability, religion, creed, sexual orientation, gender identity, gender expression and veteran status.
+The protected classes include race, color, national origin, sex, pregnancy, age, disability, religion, creed, sexual orientation, gender identity, gender expression, veteran status, political affiliation, and political philosophy.
 It is a violation of the Discrimination and Harassment Policy to discriminate or harass another person on the basis of one or more of these protected classes.
 Additionally, federal and state laws, as well as Regent Law, prohibit discrimination or harassment on the basis of one or more protected classes.

 What is protected class discrimination?
 Discrimination occurs when an individual suffers an adverse consequence, such as failure to be hired or promoted, denial of admission to an academic program, etc., on the basis of her/his protected class.

 During a tenure review committee meeting, Pat, a tenured faculty member, says, “I do not think Susie should be given tenure because she has three children and is obviously not devoted to her research.”
 Susie was denied tenure because of Pat’s statement.